zeroone-universe/RealTimeBWE/README.md

 To run the code on your own machine, follow these steps:

-1. Open the 'config.yaml' file and modify the file paths (and hyperparameters as needed).
+1. Open the 'config.yaml' file and modify the file paths, training configurations, and hyperparameters as needed.
 2. Run the 'main.py' file to start training the model.

 The trained model will be saved as ckpt file in 'logger' directory.
 You can then use the trained model to perform real-time speech frequency bandwidth extension on your own audio wav file by running the 'inference.py' file as